AlexanderHantel/table-manager/README.md

 It is a REST API for creating, editing, removing tables and their content.

+The development process is planned and managed in Jira https://alexhantel.atlassian.net/jira/software/projects/TBMN/boards/1

 ## Services
 Operations available for tables:
 - Create a new table with any number of columns